 If you pinch the skin on the back of your hand, what happens?
 If it snaps back straight away, all good.
 If it remains pinched before it slowly flattens again, it’s likely you’re dehydrated.
 Staying hydrated is important for your body to function properly so don’t wait until you’re parched with crinkly hand skin, sip water slowly throughout the day.

-We all take good care of our faces, moisturizing twice a day and slapping on the SPF, but what about our poor, neglected hands?
+We all take good care of our faces, moisturising twice a day and slapping on the SPF, but what about our poor, neglected hands?
 They don’t get nearly as much love.
-The backs of hands are subjected to either cold weather or sun exposure all year round which can result in cracked, dry skin that can gets sore and itchy if not looked after.
-Use sun protection out and about and lashings of moisturizer before you go to sleep – the good enough to eat Patisserie de Bain hand cream in April’s parcel, will give them a right treat.
+The backs of hands are subjected to either cold weather or sun exposure all year round which can result in cracked, dry skin that gets sore and itchy if it's not looked after.
+Use sun protection out and about and lashings of moisturiser throughout the day.
+We love the organic NAOBAY Orange Juice Hand Cream from The Pink Shop – a citrus-infused blend of shea butter, aloe, sweet almond oil, avocado oil and skin-soothing chamomile to deeply nourish skin and leave hands feeling soft and supple.